CerroTorre LogoLogoEnglish translationLink zur SitemapLink zum Impressum

 Let's refine our example.
 Now we want to see all display names of user within the OU:

 You wonder how to find out the names of attributes?
 Please read the detailed description of the attribute 'Class' for user objects.
-The description of all attributes of the object classes ADS User, ADS Contact, ADS Group, Exchange 5.5 Mailbox, Exchange 5.5 D istribution list and Exchange 5.5 Custom Recipient are available in the SelfADSI tutorial.
+The description of all attributes of the object classes AD User, AD Contact, AD Group and Exchange 5.5 Mailbox are available in the SelfADSI tutorial.

 Example 3